Dal: Use

-Use by region

 Dal preparations are eaten with rice, chapati and naan on the Indian subcontinent.
 The manner in which it is cooked and presented varies by region.
 In South India, dal is often called "paruppu".
-It is primarily used to make the dish called sambar.
-It is also used to make paruppu that is mixed with charu and rice.
+It is primarily used to make a dish called sambar.
+It is also used to make parippu that is mixed with charu and rice.
+Ground chana dal is used to make a paste called besan, which is used in the preparation of many dishes including bhaji and Mediterranean dishes like farinata.